jillesca/ncpeek/README.md

 ## Use cases

 I developed originally `ncpeek` be used within [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to gather telemetry data from network devices and print the metrics.
-This was showcased in a [demo presented a Cisco Impact 2023.](https://github.com/jillesca/open_telemetry_network_impact) In this scenario, a CLI client with a simple interface was all I needed.
+This was showcased in a [demo presented at Cisco Impact 2023.](https://github.com/jillesca/open_telemetry_network_impact) In this scenario, a CLI client with a simple interface was what I needed.

 For an upcoming talk I will deliver at Cisco Live Amsterdam 2024, I improved the netconf client and added an API layer.
 This allows other systems, such as AI, to call `ncpeek` and fetch data from network devices.
 For this use case, I needed a simple API for the AI to use.